-Property Name Туре Description versions (optional) list of type string The list of object versions returned by the request.
-If there are no versions returned, this key MUST be omitted and the response is an empty object.
+Property Name Туре Description more (optional) boolean This property identifies if there is more content available based on the search criteria.
+The absence of this property means the value is false. versions (optional) list of type string The list of object versions returned by the request.
+If there are no versions returned, this key MUST be omitted, and the response is an empty object.